-Originally from New York, my wife and I knew that retiring there wasn't the best option for us.
+Originally from New York, my husband and I knew that retiring there wasn't the best option for us.
 Warmer weather, fresher air, better quality of life, less expensive cost of living - these were just a few of the ideals we were hoping to achieve.
 We narrowed our "wish list" down to a few states and countries, including Florida, North Carolina, Panama, Jamaica, Ecuador and Costa Rica.
 (We picked those countries based on statistics where most North Americans retired.)

 We compared not just cost of living, but all factors, including climate, stability of government, ease of banking and financial transactions, proximity to international airport, residency requirements - to name a few.
 Then we made a list of things we absolutely had to have and things that would be nice to have, but were willing to do without.
 In every category, Costa Rica continually scored the highest marks, and the decision was made.
 Five years of research later, we finally made the move.
 We packed up 6 suitcases and our dog and bought a one-way ticket to paradise.
 (You can read all about our journey in our blogs starting in May 2016: www.pathtopuravida.wordpress.com. )